amirdy/Building-and-Training-a-DDPM-Model-from-Scratch/README.md

 A PyTorch implementation of Denoising Diffusion Probabilistic Models (DDPM) from scratch, focusing on image generation.
 This project provides a clean, modular, and well-documented implementation of DDPM with both DDPM and DDIM sampling methods.

+> **Note**: If you're interested in the implementation details and references, make sure to check out the Acknowledgments section at the bottom of this README.

 ## Features

 - 🎨 Custom implementation of DDPM with a UNet backbone